GabrielMacJr/Top_Grossing_Movies/README.md

 # Top Grossing Movies
-Find the Top Grossing Movies (Domestic U.S.) on Power BI
+<b>Goal</b>:The goal of this project is to find the Top Grossing Movies (Domestic U.S.) and create a Power BI model

 # Excel Sheet